Opioid prescribing reports

 The reports do not include any identifiable patient data or information about a specific prescription.

 Quality improvement program participation

-Participation in the quality improvement program is based on the second set of reports which will be released in early spring 2020.
-The second set of reports will provide updated data and prescribing rates reflecting the time after receipt of this first report.
+Participation in the quality improvement program is based on the follow-up set of reports, which will be released in 2020.
+The follow-up set of reports will provide updated data and prescribing rates reflecting the time after receipt of this first report.

 Expectations of providers who must participate in the quality improvement program

-DHS, the work group, and partners in the medical community are currently developing the quality improvement program.
-It is our intent to identify a set of required activities — based on pain phase — that a provider would incorporate into their quality improvement plan.
+DHS, the Opioid Prescribing Work Group and partners in the medical community are currently developing the quality improvement program and will identify a set of required activities — based on pain phase — that a provider would need to incorporate into their quality improvement plan.
 The activities will take into account different measures that are over set thresholds, provider practice types, system capacity, and existing quality improvement efforts within clinics or systems.
 Providers will submit their plan to DHS for review by an external body.

 Have a question?